MicrosoftDocs/fabric-docs/docs/data-science/data-wrangler.md

 # How to accelerate data prep with Data Wrangler in Microsoft Fabric

 Data Wrangler is a notebook-based tool that provides users with an immersive interface for exploratory data analysis.
 The feature combines a grid-like data display with dynamic summary statistics, built-in visualizations, and a library of common data-cleaning operations.
 Each operation can be applied in a matter of clicks, updating the data display in real time and generating code, in pandas or PySpark, that can be saved back to the notebook as a reusable function.
 This article focuses on exploring and transforming pandas DataFrames.
-More detailed instructions for using Data Wrangler on Spark DataFrames can be found [here](data-wrangler-spark.md).
+Instructions for using Data Wrangler to explore and transform Spark DataFrames can be found [here](data-wrangler-spark.md).

 ## Prerequisites